-A good system of internal control includes the following:
+A good system of internal control includes:

-- establishing and maintaining books and records for an entity's transactions; - performing bank reconciliations on a timely basis to identify discrepancies and unrecorded transactions; - developing a fair and reasonable estimate of uncollectible accounts receivable to properly report accounts receivable collections the Commission expects to make over the lifespan of its accounts receivable; and - establishing contracts that include signatures of both parties, execution dates, and the amount to be paid.
+- establishing and maintaining books and records for an entity's transactions; - performing bank reconciliations on a timely basis to identify discrepancies and unrecorded transactions; and, - developing a fair and reasonable estimate of uncollectible accounts receivable to properly report accounts receivable collections the Commission expects to make over the lifespan of its accounts receivable.

-In addition, the Local Government Prompt Payment Act (50 ILCS 505/3) requires the Commission approve or disapprove of a vendor's invoice within 30 days after the receipt of the bill.
-Good internal controls include documenting the receipt date of an invoice to provide documentation supporting compliance with this requirement.
+In addition, the Local Government Prompt Payment Act (50 ILCS 505/3) requires the Commission to approve or disapprove of a vendor's invoice within 30 days after the receipt of the bill.
+Good internal controls include documenting the receipt date of an invoice to provide documentation supporting compliance with these requirements.
 For untimely payment of a vendor's invoice, the Local Government Prompt Payment Act (50 ILCS 505/4) requires the Commission to pay an interest penalty of 1% of the vendor's invoice amount for each month or fraction of a month elapsing until the final payment is made.

-Further, the Intergovernmental Agreement between the Metro East Police District Commission and the Illinois Finance Authority Regarding the Metro East Police District Fund (Section 9) requires the Commission pay a quarterly fee totaling 3% of the receipts deposited in the Metro East Police District Fund to the Authority within 30 days of the close of the quarter.
+Additionally, the Intergovernmental Agreement between the Metro East Police District Commission and the Illinois Finance Authority Regarding the Metro East Police District Fund (Section 9) requires the Commission pay a quarterly fee totaling 3% of the receipts deposited in the Metro East Police District Fund to the Authority within 30 days of the close of the quarter.